Hume Tumse Pyaar Kitna Movie Review: Karanvir Bohra's Obsessive Love Fails To Instill 'Darr' In Us!

 Karanvir Bohra who successfully pulled off anti-hero roles on the small screen, gets to tread on a similar path in his Bollywood debut as well and the actor is convincing in his role to a large extent.
 It's the mediocre writing and direction which prevents him from rising above his written character.

 Priya Banerjee disappoints with her drab act and Sameer Kocchar is forgetable.
-The rest of the cast barely leave a mark.
+The rest of the cast barely leaves a mark.

 Barring the songs, most of the camera work gives you the feel of watching a daily TV soap unfolding on the big screen, where the characters believe in some 'loud acting'.
 Only the title track holds your attention, while the rest simply act as mere fillers.

 Karanvir Bohra's 'Hume Tumse Pyaar Kitna' trips over and fails to maintain a fine balance between romance and thrills.
 Rajesh Khanna-Hema Malini's iconic song by the same name from 'Kudrat' deserved a better tribute than this lackluster fare.
-I am going with 2 stars.
+I am going with one and a half stars.